6-Year MD-Integrated Program

 - SDM OS 860, 862, 863 Principles of Surgery

 The entire spectrum of oral and maxillofacial surgery, emphasizing proper diagnosis and treatment.
 Management of the medically compromised patient is included with proper respect for the application of basic science knowledge to patient care.
 Includes lectures by attending and guest faculty from the departments of Plastic Surgery, ENT, Ophthalmology, and OMFS.
 Dr. D’Innocenzo and faculty

 - SDM OS 812, 813, 814 Surgical Anatomy

 A series of seminars and/or dissection of human specimens with demonstrations of surgical and clinical approaches and surgical techniques presented by the residents and/or attendings.
 Dr. Couey.

 An extensive course in the principles and practice of physical diagnosis and laboratory diagnosis.
 Consists of short lectures, discussion seminars, and clinical patient evaluation including lectures, discussions, and in-patient rounds.
 Dr. Worcester

 - SDM OS 866, 868, 869 Orthodontics-Orthognathic Surgery Conference

 Combined conference between orthodontic and OMFS departments designed to familiarize residents with the problems associated with the diagnosis and treatment of dentofacial deformities.
 Stresses orthodontic principles and surgical techniques, and team evaluation.
 Drs.
-Chigurupati and Will
+Chigurupati, Henry and Will